kmlprtsng/node-react-fullstack/server/readme.md

 Express recommends express-session but we used cookie-session.
 They accomplish the same thing but do it in a different fashion.
 The difference is how the data is stored.
 Cookie session -> all session data is within one cookie.
 4093 bytes limitation.
 Express session -> stores session id on client side cookie and then lookup up the relevant information in the session store on the server side data store e.g. mongo db.
 Need to get a package for that.

+#45.
+Dev vs Prod keys
+Store keys in environment variables on production server.

+#47.
+Determining Enviroment
+keys.js will be used to load the correct value depending on whether you are in dev or production mode.
+Exclude dev.js file.

+Heroku automatically set the NODE_ENV to production. if(process.env.NODE_ENV === "production")